sul-dlss-labs/cocina-app-example/README.md

-# IIIF Example app
+# Cocina Example App

-This is a quick example application for rendering some metadata and thumbnails out of IIIF manifests.
+This is a quick example application for rendering some metadata and thumbnails out of [Cocina objects](https://github.com/sul-dlss/cocina-models).

 ## Local installation